dogweather/raspberry-pi-python-github-runner/README.md

 ## Compatible Pi's

-These were tested on a Raspberry Pi 4B 4G RAM, running Raspberry Pi OS.
+These were tested on a Raspberry Pi 4 Model B with 4G RAM, running Raspberry Pi OS.
+I ran two runners on it simultaneously, and there was **tons** of RAM leftover.

 For some reason, GitHub's runner client won't run on a Pi Zero.
 I'm not sure exactly what the problem is.
+The runner crashes on startup, and so I suspect that low memory is the issue because that's the only material difference between the Zero and 4.
+However, the Zero's 512Mb should be plenty for the runner, so I'm not sure.

 ## How to run this yourself